TMCF | Walmart First-Generation Scholarship

-The Thurgood Marshall College Fund (TMCF) and Walmart are proud to offer financial assistance to graduating high school students who will be the first in their families to attend any one of the 47 public Historically Black Colleges and Universities (HBCUs) within the TMCF member-school network.
-The Walmart First Generation Scholarship is open to all graduating high school seniors with a minimum 2.5 GPA.
-Selected scholars will receive a campus mentor and a one-year merit scholarship of $6,200 for the 2014-2015 academic school year, which will be used to cover the costs of tuition and fees, on-campus room and board and required textbooks purchased from member-schools.
+The Thurgood Marshall College Fund (TMCF) and Walmart Foundation are proud to offer financial assistance to outstanding students who will be incoming freshmen at one of the 47 public Historically Black Colleges and Universities (HBCUs) within the TMCF member-school network.
+The Walmart Foundation First Generation Scholarship is open to all graduating high school seniors with a minimum 2.5 GPA.
+Selected scholars will receive a mentor and a one-year merit scholarship of $6,200 for the 2015-2016 academic school year, which will be used to cover the costs of tuition and fees, on-campus room and board and required textbooks purchased from member-schools.
 The funds are applied in the fall and spring semesters at $3,100 per semester.
-This scholarship is not renewable.

 - Have demonstrated leadership ability through a variety of measures

 - Resume (include community service, leadership and employment/internship experience)

 - 2015-2016 Student Aid Report (received from filing FAFSA)